stm32-periph/stm32f30/Projects/STM32F30x_StdPeriph_Examples/CRC/CRC_TwoBoards/readme.txt

 @par Hardware and Software environment

-  - This example runs on STM32F30x Devices.
+  - This example runs on STM32F303xC and STM32F303xE Devices.

   - This example has been tested with STMicroelectronics STM32303C-EVAL (STM32F30x) evaluation board and can be easily tailored to any other supported device